-The Cambridge Program is an innovative and accelerated method of academic study offered solely through the University of Cambridge International Examinations (CIE), a division of the University of Cambridge in Cambridge, England — an institution that consistently ranks as one of the top five academic universities in the world Cambridge provides a flexible, broad-based curriculum that is offered worldwide at schools and colleges in over 161 countries.
+The Cambridge Program is an innovative and accelerated method of academic study offered solely through Cambridge Assessment International Education, a division of the University of Cambridge in Cambridge, England — an institution that consistently ranks as one of the top five academic universities in the world Cambridge provides a flexible, broad-based curriculum that is offered worldwide at schools and colleges in over 160 countries.
 For over 170 years, the prestigious University of Cambridge has been setting worldwide curriculum standards through their examinations.

 9th and 10th graders at Overton may enroll in IGCSE classes which are college-preparatory courses designed to prepare students for college-level work.